AbdelStark/rpo-xhash-m31/README.md

 ### Methodology

 1. **Operation Counting:** The core permutation logic (`RpoM31::apply` and `XHashM31::apply`) was instrumented using an `OpsTracker` to count the exact number of low-level field operations executed during a single permutation.
 2. **vByte Cost Assignment:** Each tracked operation was assigned an estimated vByte cost.
-These estimates are based on the assumption of using lookup tables for M31 field arithmetic within Bitcoin Script, as suggested by Bitcoin cryptography researchers.
+These estimates are based on the assumption of using lookup tables for M31 field arithmetic within Bitcoin Script.
 Key estimates include:
     - `FeltAdd`: 10 vbytes
     - `FeltMul`: 400 vbytes
     - `FeltSquare`: 300 vbytes (Optimized multiplication)